tebri11/en-for-designers/storytelling/index.md

 Tereza Budská

 Hi!
-I am a Junior Graphic Designer and I am specializing in creativity, web design, and visual identity.
+I am a Graphic Designer and I am specializing in creativity, web design, and visual identity.

+The first question is why did I decide to be an artist?

 My way started about 11 years old...
-Since my childhood I love everything about drawing.
-That was the point why I decided to absolve an art course called DRAW PLANET which was in Pragues art school...
+At this age, I fell in love with art.
+I started drawing on notebooks, on desks, sometimes on the walls.
+I learned what spells two ordinary neutral colors can do - black and white.
+That was the point why I decided to absolve an art course called DRAW PLANET in Prague.

-- This course prepared me for the exams in high school...
+So that was the reason why I decided to continue my studies at art school because This course prepared me for the exams in high school.

 ![image](chair.jpg)